 When it comes to jaw pain, headaches, or clicking when you chew, many people wonder whether TMJ issues fall under medical care, dental care, or both.
-Because the temporomandibular joint connects your jawbone to your skull and directly impacts how your teeth fit together, it sits at the crossroads of dentistry and overall health.
-At our office, we provide comprehensive dental care in Park Ridge that helps you understand not only what’s causing your discomfort, but also how proper jaw function supports a healthy, comfortable smile.
+The temporomandibular joint connects your jawbone to your skull and affects how your teeth fit together.
+Because of that, TMJ concerns sit at the intersection of dentistry and overall health.
+At our office, we provide comprehensive dental care in Park Ridge that helps you understand the source of your discomfort and how proper jaw function supports a healthy, comfortable smile.

-A strong focus on prevention is built into everything we do.
-By identifying early signs of jaw imbalance, bite problems, or wear on the teeth, we can help protect your oral health and prevent small issues from developing into more complex TMJ disorders over time.
+Prevention plays a central role in the way we care for patients.
+By spotting early signs of jaw imbalance, bite problems, or tooth wear, we can help protect your oral health before small concerns turn into more complex TMJ disorders.

 How Is TMJ Diagnosed?